thabcm/thabcm/README.md

 ### Hi there 👋

-- My name is Thalita Barros and I am a student of Computer Science from Brazil.
+- My name is Thalita Barros and I'm a student of Computer Science from Brazil.
-- I am currently learning to be a front-end developer.
+- I'm currently learning to be a front-end developer.
 - Currently focused on: React 😄
 <!--
 **thabcm/thabcm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.